FacelessBinaryBeast/RiskGuard-Pro/README.md

 Important Note: This project was made to showcase the skill of making AI Agent to use for Dynamic Underwriting and Risk Assesment .
 So it is provided with input and AI Agent does analysis for underwriting and risk assesment .
-It does not provide user and insurer side control ,basically it is to depict capability to use and develop it for further use
+It does not provide user and insurer side control ,basically it is to depict capability to use and develop it for further use.
+Also Report examples which will be given after performing analysis and the summary report are attached for reference.

 ## 🚀 Features